- Bamaga

 Read more about when you need a blue card.

-After you apply for a blue card, we complete a national criminal history check and get other relevant information—we call this the blue card check.
+When you apply for a blue card, we complete a national criminal history check and get other assessable information.
+We call this the blue card check.

 After the blue card check:

-- if no police information or other concerning details are found, your application will be approved
+- if no police information or other assessable information is found, your application will be approved, and you will get a blue card.

-- if we do find police information or other concerning details, we may need to contact you to find out more.
+- if we do find police information or other assessable information, we will do a risk assessment may need to contact you to find out more - this is how we hear your side of the story.

 You can tell us your side of the story in writing, over the phone, face-to-face, or through someone you trust like a community Elder, community justice group or someone you work with.